kotsios5/magento2-zalenium/README.md

-# Magento2 Zalenium Plugin
+# Magento 2 Zalenium Plugin
 Integrates Zalenium for improved testing with the functional testing framework

+## Features
+This Codeception module extends the Magento 2 acceptance tests to print out the current step of a given test and also segments the videos by their test name and also marks each test video as passed or failed.

+Without this module, the full test suite would be a complete video and no test status or steps would be logged.

 ## Setup
-To use the Zalenium plugin inside your acceptance tests you need to add `EdmondsCommerce\Zalenium\Zalenium` to your `dev/tests/acceptance/tests/functional.suite.yml` in the `modules area.
+To use the Zalenium plugin inside your acceptance tests you need to add `EdmondsCommerce\Zalenium\Zalenium` to your `dev/tests/acceptance/tests/functional.suite.yml` in the modules area.

 **Partial Example**
 ```yaml